Skip to main content

 Professor Nicholas Farrelly

-In January 2020, Professor Farrelly joined the University of Tasmania as Head of Social Sciences where he leads a vibrant, multi-disciplinary academic team.
-In his own research he specialises in the study of political, economic and cultural issues, with a focus on rapidly changing Southeast Asian societies.
+Professor Farrelly is currently a Pro Vice-Chancellor at the University of Tasmania where he was Head of the School of Social Sciences from 2020-2023.
+In his own research, writing and teaching he specialises in political, economic and cultural issues, with a focus on rapidly changing Southeast Asian societies.

 Portrait of Ms Caroline Chan